 Located left of Deja Vu and a few feet right of Klein Girls (the one bolt slab/crack).

 Eleven bolts to Desp-Arete anchors.
 Take 3-4 cams from .75” to 2.5”, then it’s draws the rest of the way.
 Rap into the gully between Towers 2 and 3 (a single 60m will work, barely).

 The comment about the bolts still applies.
 Most of them can be hand tightened and look like some shitty 5/16" contraptions you wouldn't want to whip on.

 I'd say getting established in the steep black rock at the 2nd bolt is solid 11+ if you're under 6' tall.
 The lack of feet makes the reach for the shelf damn near impossible unless you get into some serious ninja footwork.
 Moving from that spot is probably the crux, cryptic and pumpy - don't tunnel vision, deviating from the bolt line a bit seems mandatory.
-That a breather at the cave and good luck taking a stab at the many options for the last few bolts: I found numerous opportunities to blow it on dead-end sequences.
+Take a breather at the cave and good luck taking a stab at the many options for the last few bolts: I found numerous opportunities to blow it on dead-end sequences.